-If you’re anything like how I was, at this moment you are anxious and have a ton of questions.
+If you’re anything like how I was before my first Airbnb stay, at this moment you are anxious and have a ton of questions.
 But if you’re a seasoned traveler, or just really brave, perhaps you’re diving in head first!

 And that’s good—though I promise you at some point you will be nervous.

 Likely as you climb out of your taxi, Uber, or tuk-tuk that you took to get there.
 You may have thoughts similar to the ones I had:

 What if the place is absolutely nothing like advertised?
 What if I have to find another place to stay last minute?
 What if the place gets broken into?
 Or worse, the Airbnb owner is a nut job?
 What if they’re just plain non-responsive?
 What if the key doesn’t work?

 Yes, I do have an active imagination.

 Before my week in Puerto Rico in 2015, I’d heard of Airbnb but didn’t even know what it stood for (Air Bed n’ Breakfast, FYI) or how it really worked.
 As a newbie, I had a lot of worries and had heard enough good and bad reviews to be perfectly boggled.

 But now, as a world-renowned, multi-time Airbnb veteran, I’m ready to share with you my tips on how to survive your first Airbnb experience! (hint: it’s not as hard as it seems)

 Planning before your trip